pangara/q-book/README.md

 This repository is published automatically to `gh-pages` upon `push` to the `master` branch.

-## Notes
+## Acknowledgements

-This repository is used as a test case for [jupyter-book](https://github.com/executablebooks/jupyter-book) and a `requirements.txt` file is provided to support this `CI` application.
+This Jupyter Book is based on the [quantecon-mini-example](https://github.com/executablebooks/quantecon-mini-example) repository, which is a test case for [jupyter-book](https://github.com/executablebooks/jupyter-book)